 - Others provide translation by a sworn translator, who has been authorized by their government to translate and notarize documents themselves.

-- For some translated materials, including divorce proceedings, you must have the translation certified by affidavit; the translator must declare in writing and on oath before a notary public that the translation is accurate and complete (applies to France, Switzerland and Belgium).
+- For some translated materials, including divorce proceedings, you must have the translation certified by affidavit; the translator must declare in writing and on oath before a notary public that the translation is accurate and complete.

 - Hungarian certified translation by apostille is required by government departments (such as the State Department or Foreign Ministry), in order to authenticate certain documents for use in Hungary.

 ® All Trademarks are the property of their respective owners.